-Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction This proposed modification improves and strengthens the code by harmonizing the control rules in heated or cooled vestibules by adding thermostat limits based on outside air temperature to minimize energy use in vestibules.
+Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction

+The proposed modification improves and strengthens the 2020 FBC by making it equivalent to ASHRAE 90.1-2016 requirement.

-Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities The proposed new section does not discriminate against materials, products, methods, or systems of construction
+Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities

+The proposed modification does not discriminate against materials, products, methods, or systems of construction.